saidaitdriss/gen-auto/README.md

-# Script to generate and collect stored cookies and client stuff from particular websites urls
+# Script to generate ,collect and stored cookies and client stuff from particular websites urls

 ## features
  - collect cookies